aeroacezz/NumberGuesser/README.md

 ﻿# Number-Guessing
-A short guessing game, number
+A short number guessing game from 1 - 100.